- UCAS Code

-Come to Falmouth and learn how to be a mover and shaker in the theatre world.
-This new and exciting course is designed for imaginative artistes, actors, performers and theatre makers who are interested in creating original work for the theatre and other spaces.
+Come to Falmouth to learn how to create and develop your own theatre company.
+This new and exciting course is for imaginative artists, actors, performers and theatre makers who are interested in creating new and original work for the theatre and other spaces.

-You'll gain a thorough grounding in practical performance skills and production contexts while developing your own personal specialisations and collaborative projects.
-You'll be taught by some of the world's most celebrated theatre companies and makers, building awareness and confidence within a broad range of performance contexts and opportunities.
+You'll gain a thorough grounding in practical performance skills and production contexts whilst developing your own personal specialisations, collaborations and companies.
+You'll be taught by some of the world's most celebrated theatre companies and makers, enabling awareness and confidence within a broad range of performance contexts and opportunities.
 Our aim is to produce the total theatre-maker: the thinking, skilled, creative maker who can frame, manage, produce and professionally facilitate their practice.